TheMohawkNinja/rpgsh/README.md

 Run `./install.sh` as root.

+## Configuration

+When `rpgsh` first runs, it will create a `.config` file at `~/.rpgsh/.config`.
+This will contain some settings that change how `rpgsh` acts during runtime.
+Comments are designated by a `#` which explain what a given setting does.

 ## Current programs

 `rpgsh` comes with a number of core programs built-in for use in its' environment.
 These are: